 13.2.4.5.2a Modifications by Roaming Hub

-In case a roaming hub needs to originate an error message, then clause 13.2.4.5.2 shall also apply with the following addition: If an error message needs to be sent, the originating roaming hub shall insert an empty reformattedData IE as defined in TS 29.573 [73], Table 6.2.5.2.2-1 for the Request, and Table 6.2.5.2.3-1 for the response, and the patches shall be based on an empty reformattedData JSON element.
+In case a roaming hub needs to originate an application error message, i.e. an error that is directed to an NF other than the SEPP, then clause 13.2.4.5.2 shall also apply with the following addition: If an application error message needs to be sent, the originating roaming hub shall insert an empty reformattedData IE as defined in TS 29.573 [73], Table 6.2.5.2.2-1 for the Request, and Table 6.2.5.2.3-1 for the response, and the patches shall be based on an empty DataToIntegrityProtectBlock.

+NOTE: Notifications are considered as described in the paragraph above, as they consist of an HTTP request and an HTTP response.

+If an N32-f error message, i.e. an error message that is directed to a SEPP or the other intermediary, is triggered in the roaming hub by a request, the error shall be sent by a response with the appropriate error code and error details.
+If an N32-f error is triggered by a response, the mechanism for sending application error messages originated by the roaming hub shall be used, with the encapsulated endpoint being the N32f-error on N32-c.

-Editor's Note: Whether it is an empty reformattedData JSON element or an empty DataToIntegrityProtectBlock that is inserted by the Roaming Hub and that the Roaming Hub bases its patches on is ffs.
+Editor's Note: Whether it is an empty reformattedData JSON element or an empty DataToIntegrityProtectBlock that is inserted by the Roaming Hub and that the Roaming Hub bases its patches will be decided by stage 3.

 ******** Next Change ********